 Travel to Vacation Ports of Call through the Magic of If You Had Wings.

-If You Had Wings was not an opening day attraction (that happened on June 5, 1972).
+If You Had Wings was not an opening day attraction (that happened on June 5, 1972) at the Magic Kingdom.
 Once it opened in Tomorrowland, it quickly gained popularity.
-This may be due to the fact, it did not require a ticket.
+That may be due to the fact it did not require a ticket.
 It’s estimated at its time of closing that over 40 million guests took flight.

 The show building size was small (only 28,000 square feet).
 The attraction shared a wall with the CircleVision 360 theater.
 Along with that, it supported the WEDWAY PeopleMover track above.
 Any options for expansion would destroy the asymmetry of Tomorrowland.
 That meant IYHW had to pack the space with projectors, dioramas, and props.
 All this, while showcasing the destinations that Eastern Airlines visited around the globe.
 Disney used real-life footage from the exotic locales.
 They even added many staged productions as well.
 The attraction included many projectors.
 Among them were forty-one 16mm, three 70mm, one 35mm and 40 special lighting effects.